 Can a podiatrist bill for PT services?
 What about a physician?

-As noted here, a doctor of podiatry falls under Medicare’s definition of a physician.
+As noted in this fact sheet, a doctor of podiatry falls under Medicare’s definition of a physician.
 And as explained in this article, “The only legal way for a physician group to bill physical therapy services to Medicare is to bill those services as ‘incident to’ physician services.
 To bill under this method, however, the physical therapist must be employed by the physician group or at least be a leased ‘common law’ employee of the physician group.
 Moreover, the physical therapy services must be ‘incident to’ that physician’s services.
 That means the physician must have seen the patient at some time to initiate the plan of care.”

 Is CPT code 98960 a payable code?
 If so, what is the appropriate modifier?